haup/docker-vsftpd/README.md

 This Docker container implements a vsftpd server, with the following features:

- * Centos 7 base image.
+ * Alpine base image.
  * vsftpd 3.0
- * Virtual users
+ * Virtual users with htpasswd and openssl
  * Passive mode
  * Logging to a file or STDOUT.